Bliz243/EventDriven/README.md

 # EventDriven

-This project is made to illustrate how to setup rabbitmq and 2 microservices, in conjuncture with the report related to the project.
+This project is made to illustrate how to setup rabbitmq and 2 microservices in Kubernetes, to illustrate how to setup Kubernetes and reason for the infastructure setup a report has been made.

+The report will first describe the monolith architecture and how to convert this infastructure into microservices and finally add Event-driven on top of this.

 ---